 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Citrus Heights is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Citrus Heights is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Citrus Heights who work in office and administrative support (16.68%), sales jobs (11.28%), and management occupations (8.98%).

 Also of interest is that Citrus Heights has more people living here who work in computers and math than 95% of the places in the US.

 Citrus Heights is a very ethnically-diverse city.
 The people who call Citrus Heights home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Citrus Heights residents report their race to be White, followed by Asian.
+The greatest number of Citrus Heights residents report their race to be White, followed by Black or African-American.
 Citrus Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.81% of the city’s residents.
+People of Hispanic or Latino origin account for 17.90% of the city’s residents.
 Important ancestries of people in Citrus Heights include German, Irish, English, Italian, and French.

 The most common language spoken in Citrus Heights is English.
 Other important languages spoken here include Spanish and Slavic languages.